mentalpower95/Coffee_Machine/README.md

 Program resembling basic functions of the coffee machine.

-Performing simle actions by typing text commands.
+Performing simple actions by typing text commands.

 **BUY** = picking coffee from user input and "making coffee" by using needed components (error printed if refill needed)